cyberbotics/webots/docs/guide/object-road.md

 - `startRoadsEndLine`: Optionally defines the texture used for the road line at the last way-point for each lane.
 If the string is empty, no road line will be added for the corresponding lane.

 - `startRoadsLine`: Defines the property of each line separating two lanes.
-This field accepts the following value: `RoadLine {}`.
+This field accepts a list of `RoadLine` nodes.

 - `startRoadBorder`: Defines whether the intersecting road should have a sidewalks.